 Shoppers serve as the eyes and ears for those clients as part of their efforts to enhance the quality of the customer experience.

 If you want to find out more about my experience you can read my article here.
 That article also helps you choose legit companies to work for and I also mention how to avoid scams such as check cashing scams etc. My best tips are to make sure the company is legit by searching for them on MSPA and never ever cash or deposit a check as part of a mystery shop.

 You may also want to check out this highly rated book on Amazon that gives you all the insider tips on mystery shopping.

-What do you think?
+What do you think about these legit work at home jobs?
 Any of these work for you?
 Let me know your thoughts in the comments below.